JohnSnowLabs/spark-nlp/docs/en/annotators.md

 - setSentimentCol(colname): Column with sentiment analysis row's result for training.
 If not set, external sources need to be set instead.
 - setSentimentCol(colname): column with the sentiment result of every row.
 Must be 'positive' or 'negative'
-- setPruneCorpus(true): when training on small data you may want to disable this to not cut off infrequent words
+- setCorpusPrune(true): when training on small data you may want to disable this to not cut off infrequent words

 **Input:** File or folder of text files of positive and negative data
 **Example:**